kmogroethe/Mns-Tz-2017-PopGen-MIPs/README.md

 ## About

+- Raw code can be found in the Rmd files; the output of these files can be found [here](https://kmogroethe.github.io/Mns-Tz-2017-PopGen-MIPs/)

 - Input for markdown files 00-03 (missingness, population structure, IBD, and transmission) is the vcf file that comes from [MIPTools](https://github.com/bailey-lab/MIPTools).
 - Input for markdown files 04 (drug resistance) is the coverage file that comes from MIPTools.